-To start them you can use standard python unittest runner:
+To start testing you can then use the standard python unittest runner:

 sudo -E python3 -m unittest -v qubes.tests

 sudo -E python3 -m qubes.tests.run -v

-Our test runner runs mostly the same as the standard one, but it has some nice additional features like color output and not needing the “qubes.test” prefix.
-It also has the ability to run lone selected template tests.
+Our test runner runs mostly the same as the standard one, but it has some nice additional features like colored output and not needing the “qubes.test” prefix.

 You can use

 python3 -m qubes.tests.run -h to get usage information:

 [user@dom0 ~]$ python3 -m qubes.tests.run -h usage: run.py [-h] [--verbose] [--quiet] [--list] [--failfast] [--no-failfast] [--do-not-clean] [--do-clean] [--loglevel LEVEL] [--logfile FILE] [--syslog] [--no-syslog] [--kmsg] [--no-kmsg] [TESTNAME [TESTNAME ...]] positional arguments: TESTNAME list of tests to run named like in description (default: run all tests) optional arguments: -h, --help show this help message and exit --verbose, -v increase console verbosity level --quiet, -q decrease console verbosity level --list, -l list all available tests and exit --failfast, -f stop on the first fail, error or unexpected success --no-failfast disable --failfast --loglevel LEVEL, -L LEVEL logging level for file and syslog forwarding (one of: NOTSET, DEBUG, INFO, WARN, WARNING, ERROR, CRITICAL; default: DEBUG) --logfile FILE, -o FILE if set, test run will be also logged to file --syslog reenable logging to syslog --no-syslog disable logging to syslog --kmsg, --very-brave-or-very-stupid log most important things to kernel ring-buffer --no-kmsg, --i-am-smarter-than-kay-sievers do not abuse kernel ring-buffer --allow-running-along-qubesd allow running in parallel with qubesd; this is DANGEROUS and WILL RESULT IN INCONSISTENT SYSTEM STATE --break-to-repl break to REPL after tests When running only specific tests, write their names like in log, in format: MODULE+"/"+CLASS+"/"+FUNCTION.
 MODULE should omit initial "qubes.tests.".
 Example: basic/TC_00_Basic/test_000_create

 For instance, to run only the tests for the fedora-21 template, you can use the